tnballo/notebook/ctf/ctf_cheatsheet.md

 readelf -s /lib/x86_64-linux-gnu/libc-2.21.so | grep "system"
 ```

-To get offset of the "/bin/sh" string:
+To get the offset of the "/bin/sh" string:

 ```
 strings -t x /lib/x86_64-linux-gnu/libc-2.21.so | grep "/bin/sh"